ARC19 Setup Instructions

 Once the right front lower control arm is squared, the caster and camber will be set.
 A small 2” x 2 ” digital angle finder can be used for this step.

-6. Next, set the right front camber at - 4º b y adjusting the upper control arm rods equal amounts.
+2. Next, set the right front camber at - 4º by adjusting the upper control arm rods equal amounts.
 This method helps maintain the caster that was previously set.
 Always re-check caster after you set the camber.

-9. Finally, set the left front camber at +3º by adjusting the upper control arm rods equal amounts.
+4. Finally, set the left front camber at +3º by adjusting the upper control arm rods equal amounts.
 This method helps maintain the caster that was previously set.
 Always double check caster after you set the camber.
-See step 6 for help with camber angle orientation.

 Setting the Wheelbase